Sonatype CLM for Eclipse

 Depending on your screen size, the visual display may be shown below the component list.
 Try adjusting your screen size, or adjusting the panel.

-The details of a specific component as displayed in the image below include properties about the component and provide access to further features:
+The details of a specific component and version as displayed in the image below include properties about the component and provide access to further features:

 |Group||The Maven groupId the component was published with.
 In many cases this is equivalent with the reverse domain name of the organization responsible for the deployment or running the project.|